callnow

 Cash Flow Statement VS Income Statement

 The cash flow and income statements give stakeholders a clearer view of a company’s financial situation and a better understanding of its performance over the past year.
-Determining the corrective measures a company has to take in order to flourish over the long term can also be aided by it.
-Not only are these assertions used in tax audits but also in internal audits.
+They can also help determine the corrective measures a company has to take to flourish over the long term.
+These assertions are used in tax audits and internal audits.

 Nonetheless, there are certain areas when cash flow and income statements diverge, which are covered in the table below: